xyproto/wercstyle/README.md

+# WORK IN PROGRESS

 # wercstyle

-A werc lookalike, for Algernon
+A werc lookalike, for Algernon.